medic/cht-conf/README.md

     cht --archive

-The resulting archive is consumable by Medic's API >v3.7 to create default configurations.
+The resulting archive is consumable by CHT API >v3.7 to create default configurations.

 ## Perform specific action(s)